 Associates Program: A yearlong program held in each of the five partnership school districts.
 Associates groups meet five times during the year and each two-day session focuses on one of the five partnership commitments.
 Every session is tied to readings from articles and books that engage participants in rich discussion and thought.
 Facilitators comprised of key district and university personnel guide the program.
 Professional capital is gained through a variety of experiences designed to help participants understand the goals and function of the partnership while inspiring them to implement in their practice the principles associated with the commitments.
 The program provides a wonderful perception of their important role in society as educators and teachers of the young.

-Anatomy Academy: The five-to seven-week educational outreach program during the summer and fall is aimed to help combat childhood obesity through the support of the BYU Public School Partnership.
-The academy is taught by university student mentors from a variety of majors.
-Topics covered in the program include human anatomy, nutrition, and physiology through interactive and hands-on lessons.
+Anatomy Academy: The five- to seven-week educational outreach program during the fall and winter is aimed to help combat childhood obesity through the support of the BYU–Public School Partnership.
+The academy is taught by university student mentors from a variety of majors, including Life Sciences, Nursing, and educational majors.
+Topics covered in the program include human anatomy, nutrition, and physiology, which are taught through interactive and hands-on lessons.

 BYU A.R.T.S Partnership: Workshops, conferences, performances, and side-by-side teaching opportunities are provided to elementary school teachers to improve arts instruction and integration.